 Five-year plans are worthless and a waste of timeIn the HBR article, Steve Blank remarks the waste of time a five-year business plan represents:

 No one besides venture capitalists and the late Soviet Union requires five-year plans to forecast complete unknowns.
 These plans are generally fiction, and dreaming them up is almost always a waste of time.

 Start-ups are not smaller versions of large companies

+One of the critical differences is that while existing companies execute a business model, start-ups look for oneThis point is critical because of a large organization or existing companies operating with known business models.
 The lean startup instead iterates until it finds a business model that fits that startup.
-In fact, Steve Blank defines the lean startup as:
+Steve Blank defines the lean startup as:

 a temporary organization designed to search for a repeatable and scalable business modelIt is crucial to emphasize that the business model needs to be repeatable and scalable.

+The lean start-up movement is about agile developmentAgile development is a methodology that works hand-in-hand with customer development.
 This methodology “eliminates wasted time and resources by developing the product iteratively and incrementally.”